1. What is the difference between a termite contract and a termite bond?

 7. Does your pest contract cover flying insects?

-ANSWER: No. Because some insects can fly, they can avoid pesticides sprayed on the ground/floor, and therefore require totally different types of treatment to eliminate them.
+ANSWER: No, however, many times we can handle the issue for you while we are there doing your regular service, or can tell you what to do to alleviate the problem.
+Because some insects can fly, they can avoid pesticides sprayed on the ground/floor, and therefore require totally different types of treatment to eliminate them.

 Interested in our services?
 Get a free quote today!